-When you have a child with anxiety or phobias, it may be tempting to avoid things that that trigger that anxiety, but this teaches children avoidance, rather than management skills.
-If you want a healthy, well adjusted child, you’ll have to help them learn how to manage their anxiety.
+When you have a child with anxiety or phobias, it may be tempting to avoid things that trigger that anxiety, but this teaches children avoidance rather than management skills.
+If you want a healthy, well-adjusted child, you’ll have to help them learn how to manage their anxiety.
 Plenty of children get anxiety about visiting the dentist, so a trip to the dentist’s office is a great way to practice some coping techniques.

 - Use Laughter – Nothing shows anxiety who’s the boss like laughter!
 Whether you use playful laughter or just play their favorite funny movie on the car ride there, sometimes laughter truly is the best medicine.

 - Toys – So many children suffer from anxiety nowadays that toy manufacturers have made special toys to help children cope.
 Everything from fidget spinners to gooey stress balls could be a fun way for your child to release the jitters while sitting in the dental chair.
 You could also consider bringing a weighted anxiety blanket to the dentist with you.

 All Out of Options?